Thinking of acquiring or buying shares in a private company for future investments?

-There are many investments, such as shares of Canadian private corporations, that can be held in a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA) investment account.
+There are many eligible investments, such as shares of Canadian private corporations, that can be held in a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA).
+It's important to note that both RRIF and RRSP accounts are registered with the Canada Revenue Agency (CRA).

-The current regulations provide that an RRSP/RRIF/TFSA may acquire and hold shares of a private Canadian corporation provided that the corporation meets the definition of 'specified small business corporation' and provided that the share is not a 'prohibited investment.'
+The current regulations provide that a TFSA, RRIF, or RRSP investments account may acquire and hold shares of a private Canadian corporation provided that the corporation meets the definition of 'specified small business corporation' and provided that the share is not a 'prohibited investment.'

 Who's included in the non-arm’s length party?